Terrier Dogs

 About the West Highland White Terrier

-The West Highland White Terrier is a medium terrier dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the West Highland White Terrier is an excellent choice for first-time dog owners.
+The West Highland White Terrier is a small terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the West Highland White Terrier is an excellent choice for first-time dog owners.
 Typically standing 10 to 11 inches tall at the shoulder and weighing 13 to 22 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the West Highland White Terrier brings a distinct combination of traits that sets it apart.
 The West Highland White Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the West Highland White Terrier loves being close to its people and forms strong bonds with every member of the household.